How To Handle A DIY Bedroom Remodel: Tips For A Smooth Transition

 Figure out where to keep your belongings

-Make a plan for large items
+Make plans for large items

 If part of your remodel includes getting a new mattress, it’s important to have a plan for the old one.
 Many recycling centers can’t take mattresses because they don’t have the resources to pull them apart and break them down, but there are organizations in many cities that will take a mattress off your hands.
 If you can’t find one, you might break it down yourself -- carefully -- by stripping the coils and wood pieces from the inside and recycling them separately or using them for a fun DIY home decor project.